Skip to main content

 Select Resize and move annotations from the toolbar to adjust the position of one or several tags.

-In the sidebar, page icons with a strikethrough indicate that the diagram hasn’t been parsed or was parsed with errors.
-Try rerunning the parsing to fix the errors.
+In the sidebar, page icons with a strikethrough indicate that parsing did not run or returned errors.
+Rerun the parsing to fix the errors.

 2